An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Inductive Bias of Locality

 \subsection{Locality in Vision Transformers}

-At the first glance, Transformers are locality-free.
+At first glance, Transformers are locality-free.
 This is because the majority of Transformer operations are either global (\eg, Self-Attention), or purely within each individual token (\eg, MLP).
-However, a closer look will reveal two designs within ViT~\cite{Dosovitskiy2021} that can still retain the locality inductive bias: patchification and position embedding.
+However, a closer look will reveal two designs within ViT~\citep{Dosovitskiy2021} that can still retain the locality inductive bias: patchification and position embedding.

 \paragraph{Locality in patchification.} In ViT, the tokens fed into the Transformer blocks are \emph{patches}, not pixels.
 Each patch consists of 16$\times$16 pixels, and becomes the basic unit of operation after the first projection layer.
-This means the amount of computation imposed within the patch is drastically different from the amount across patches: the information outside the 16$\times$16 neighborhood can \emph{only} be propagated with Self-Attention, and the information among the 256 pixels are always processed jointly as token.
-While the receptive field becomes global after the first Self-Attention block, the bias toward local neighborhood is already inducted in the patchification step.
+This means the amount of computation imposed within the patch is substantially different from the amount across patches: the information outside the 16$\times$16 neighborhood can \emph{only} be propagated with Self-Attention, and the information among the 256 pixels are always processed jointly as token.
+While the receptive field becomes global after the first Self-Attention block, the bias towards local neighborhoods is already inducted in the patchification step.

-\paragraph{Locality in position embedding.} Position embeddings can be learned~\cite{Dosovitskiy2021}, or manually designed and fixed during training.
-A natural choice for images is to use a 2D sin-cos embedding~\cite{Chen2021a,He2022}, which extends from the original 1D one~\cite{Vaswani2017}.
-As sin-cos functions are smooth, they tend to introduce locality biases that nearby tokens are more similar in the embedding space.\footnote{While sin-cos functions are also cyclic, it's easy to verify that the majority of their periods are longer than the typical sequence lengths encountered by ViTs.} Other designed variants are also possible and have been explored~\cite{Dosovitskiy2021}, but all of them can carry information about the 2D grid structure of images, unlike learned position embedding which does not make assumptions about the input.
+\paragraph{Locality in position embedding.} Position embeddings can be learned~\citep{Dosovitskiy2021}, or manually designed and fixed during training.
+A natural choice for images is to use a 2D sin-cos embedding~\citep{Chen2021a,He2022}, which extends from the original 1D one~\citep{Vaswani2017}.
+As sin-cos functions are smooth, they tend to introduce locality biases that nearby tokens are more similar in the embedding space.\footnote{While sin-cos functions are also cyclic, it's easy to verify that the majority of their periods are longer than the typical sequence lengths encountered by ViTs.} Other designed variants are also possible and have been explored~\citep{Dosovitskiy2021}, but all of them can carry information about the 2D grid structure of images, unlike learned ones which do not make any assumption about the input.

-The locality bias has also been exploited when the position embeddings are \emph{interpolated}~\cite{dehghani2023scaling,Li2021}.
+The locality bias has also been exploited when the position embeddings are \emph{interpolated}~\citep{dehghani2023scaling,Li2021}.
 Through bilinear or bicubic interpolation, spatially close embeddings are used to generate a new embedding of the current position, which also leverages locality as a prior.